fqantonio/GoingInductive/README.md

 [^readme-2]: <https://cmap.ihmc.us/>

 Most of the time the professional, specific, **day-to-day teacher work** data (see figure 2) is rarely or never investigated, at least, in the Portuguese educational environment.
 For the teachers, there is little or no time to look back and work through the data results, the qualitative remarks, or through the statistics.
 And, as a consequence, no robust conclusions are devised and worse, it's normal not to share it.

-Samples are independent and, in general, non-normal: some few sample for the CLASS and TEST variables where normal distributed.

 ## variables description